PMArkive/NintendoClients_wiki/Switch-Tokens.md

 JWKs are described formally in [RFC 7517](https://tools.ietf.org/html/rfc7517) and [RFC 7518](https://tools.ietf.org/html/rfc7518).

 Most JWK sets are regenerated every 24 hours.
-The only exception is the JWK set for [baas access tokens](#baas-access-tokens), which never changes.
+The only exception is the JWK set for BaaS [access](#baas-access-tokens) and [user](#baas-user-tokens) tokens, which never changes.

 ### Example
 ```